callmecposu/BTS535-Lab3/README.md

 Event organizers have difficulties in conducting and organizing small local events.
 In checking participants' confirmation, communication with participants, and event feedback, Organizers feel uncomfortable performing manually or using various apps without a dedicated app, and this is inefficient event management.

 ### Problem 2 *(by Anurag Das)*
+Difficulty in Discovering Relevant Local Events

+Problem:
+People often struggle to find interesting and relevant local events that align with their interests and preferences.
+This can lead to missed opportunities for social connections, entertainment, and learning.

 ### Problem 3 *(by Anurag Das)*
+Lack of Community Building at Events

+Problem:
+Many local events fail to foster a sense of community and connection among attendees.
+This can lead to a lack of engagement and a feeling of isolation.

 ## Propose a solution